-English Church Architecture -
+English Church Architecture.

-SOUTH ORMSBY, St. Leonard (TF 369 752) (August 2009)(Bedrock: Upper Cretaceous, Lower Chalk)
+SOUTH ORMSBY, St. Leonard (TF 369 752),

-This church, pleasantly situated on a small hill above the lane, is another in this area constructed chiefly of Spilsby sandstone which outcrops some three miles to the southwest, though externally its colour is greyer than that at Alford or Old Bolingbroke, for example, and it is only seen to its best effect inside, where it shades from olive green through to brown and black.
+This church, pleasantly situated on a small hill above the lane, is another in this area constructed chiefly of Spilsby sandstone which outcrops some three miles to the southwest, though externally its colour is greyer than that at Alford or Old Bolingbroke, for example, and it is only seen to its best effect inside, where the stone shades from olive green through to brown and black.

-The W. tower rises in three stages to battlements, crocketed pinnacles at the angles, and prominent gargoyles immediately beneath.
-The arch to the nave bears two hollow chamfer that die into the imposts, and the bell-openings are two-light with reticulated tracery, suggesting an early fourteenth century (Decorated) date for the structure as a whole, though Pevsner considered it Perpendicular.
-That is certainly the period of the inserted(?) three-light W. window, however, which has supermullioned tracery, strong mullions, a latticed supertransom between the two tiers of subreticulation units over the central light, and rather curious “half-supertransoms” above lights 1b and 3a.
+The W. tower rises in three stages to battlements, crocketed pinnacles at the angles, and prominent gargoyles beneath.
+The arch to the nave bears two hollow chamfer that die into the imposts, and the bell-openings are two-light with reticulated tracery, suggesting an early fourteenth century (Decorated) date for the structure as a whole.
+Pevsner's ascription of the work to Perpendicular times was probably based on the style of the probably inserted three-light W. window, which has supermullioned tracery, strong mullions, a latticed supertransom between the two tiers of subreticulation units over the central light, and rather curious 'half-supertransoms' above lights 1b and 3a.
 To the left of this window, a small rectangular doorway is approached up a flight of steps.